Server configuration

 )event

-: the event which started the pipelinepipeline
+: the event which started the pipelineworkflow

-: the pipeline's nameowner
+: the workflow's nameowner

 : the repo's ownerrepo